Black Gold School Division

 Gary has taught for over 40 years with three school boards in various parts of Alberta.
 He has 20 years of experience in curriculum-based resource development.
 Gary also has been a teacher leader, dealing with various governments, MLAs and Ministers.

 Gary is a life-long learner.
 He has a Master of Education degree from the University of Alberta in social studies education.
 His interests include travelling and reading.

 Community involvement has always been an important part of Gary’s life.
 He has served on the Leduc Parks, Recreation and Culture Board as well as the Leduc Environmental Advisory Board (LEAB).
 Gary looks forward to continued community involvement by giving back to the education community as a trustee for the Black Gold School Division.

-It is a great honour to be re-elected for an incredible xx time as a trustee for Ward 3.
+It is a great honour to be re-elected for an incredible sixth time as a trustee for Ward 3.
 I am proud to be part of a public school division that is all inclusive where children learn and grow together.
 Diversity is a strength that brings us all together to respect one another.

 I grew up in Leduc and attended elementary, junior and senior high school here.
 After completing high school I started working at the Royal Bank, where I was employed for 13 years.
 I am married to Arden and we have three grown children and six grandchildren (including two step grandchildren) who also attend the public school system.
 I enjoy spending family time when conversations flow about their life journeys.

 Education is always a table-top discussion in my home, with the sharing opinions and experiences.
 Yes, sometimes opinions may differ but we still respect one another.